 2. Just tell us what your day was like in your context — and what you did and observed and thought about.
-Do let other people and things into your accounts but give them space and try to refrain from advice, opinion, preaching or activism here.
+Do let other people and things into your accounts but give them space and try to refrain from advice, performative blessing-counting, preaching or activism here.

 3. Send as a word document or in the body of an email.
 Try not to exceed 1000 words in any account sent.
 As the number of entries grows, be aware that in terms of being accepted on the site, long entries have it tougher.

 Send any high resolution photographs you have to go with your entry.
 This is not essential, not all entries are published with images, but good images are sought!

 4. We will try to publish as much as possible of what is sent that follows these guidelines, but be aware that with a recent exponential increase in entries we are having to select more actively.